ICC-ESCWA Centre of Entrepreneurship

 Sign up to receive updates on the work of the ICC Centre of Entrepreneurship, including new tools, events and workshops.

-as an Entrepreneur Would you like to support the next generation of entrepreneurs in Beirut?
+Are you an entrepreneur looking to support the next generation of entrepreneurs in Beirut?

-as a member, and we will let you know about the latest events, workshops and opportunities for your startup.
+Become a member and we will inform you about the latest events, workshops and opportunities for your startup.

-Complete the form by clicking on the button below, and we will be in touch to discuss upcoming opportunities for your company or organization.
+Click the button below, fill out the form and we will contact you to discuss the next opportunities for your business or organization.

 Preparing the next generation of entrepreneurs in the Arab region